rich2025/Personal-Alert-Device/README.md

 3. Have the front end of the home page done.
 This will be a rough draft.

 Notes:
-1. Must set up Firebase before implementing any user specific actions (e.g., Profile Picture, Name, Age, etc.)
+1. Must set up Firebase before implementing any user specific actions (e.g., Profile Picture, Name, Age, Contacts, etc.)
 2. Authentication should be done using single-click sign on